Asiya-Arif/Job-Market-Analysis/README.md

-# Job Market Analysis
+# 🌍 Job Market Analysis
 This project analyzes global job market trends using a dataset that includes roles, salaries, locations, experience levels, and employment types.
 The aim is to uncover insights into how factors like experience, education, and location influence salaries.

-# 📊 Key Analyses
+## 📊 Key Analyses (Python)

-- Years of Experience vs. Salary
+- **Years of Experience vs. Salary**
-- Top Paying Countries
+- **Top Paying Countries**
-- Education Level and Salary Correlation
+- **Education Level and Salary Correlation**
-- Experience Level and Employment Type Salary Breakdown
+- **Experience Level and Employment Type Salary Breakdown**
-- Salary Distributions across Roles
+- **Salary Distributions across Roles**
-- Remote vs Hybrid vs Onsite Jobs by Country
+- **Remote vs Hybrid vs Onsite Jobs by Country**

 # 🔍Insights Extracted
 - Senior and executive roles have significantly higher average salaries.
 - Full-time employment tends to dominate high-paying roles.
 - The United States consistently ranks among the top-paying locations.
 - Education level has a noticeable impact on salary in higher experience tiers.
 - Countries like Switzerland and Canada have a notably higher number of remote-friendly jobs.

-# 🛠️ Tools & Libraries
+## 🛠️ Tools & Libraries

-- Python
-- Pandas
-- Matplotlib
-- Seaborn
+- Python: `pandas`, `matplotlib`, `seaborn`
+- SQL: MySQL (Workbench / CLI)